 Up in Kings Cross, every restaurant in Granary Square seems to have plenty of outdoor seating.
 When we’re really going all-in on this outdoors thing though, The Lighterman edges the competition, because its scenic views of the Regent’s Canal are so much better than a few fountains.
 There’s plenty of space on the benches outside if you have your mates and your mate’s mates in tow, and inside, it feels like an edgy brasserie serving upmarket pub food that you’ve seen probably a hundred times by now.
 Grab a light dinner and a few drinks before heading to second dinner elsewhere.

 It isn’t exactly a secret that Bermondsey Street’s packed with great places to eat.
 But sometimes you don’t want authentic tapas or fancy French food.
 Sometimes you just want to sit outside in the sunshine with a beer and a burger.
 The Yard Cafe at the top of the street fits the bill perfectly, with the kind of simple, satisfying food you’ll find at a posh brasserie - quinoa and avocados may be involved.
 The restaurant is housed in a converted parking garage, and there’s a roomy outdoor area with proper tables.
 It’s a good call if you’ve been artsing at the nearby White Cube and need to get some sunshine.

 There aren’t heaps of seats outside at Exmouth Market spot Caravan, but this being an Aussie restaurant, it’s best just to go easy and hang around for one, as our friends down under might perhaps say.
-When it’s good, it’s great - great coffee that’s roasted in-house, a nice menu of brunch and all-day dishes, and cocktails if you feel like celebrating the fact that we’re all still alive post-Brexit.
+When it’s good, it’s great - great coffee that’s roasted in-house, a nice menu of brunch and all-day dishes, and cocktails.
 Bonus points for being in a prime spot for people watching, especially at the weekend.